Terance Marin

-Terance Marin (born August 21, 1989) is an American professional baseball pitcher for the Evansville Otters of the Frontier League.
-He has previously played in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions.
+Terance Marin (born August 21, 1989) is an American professional baseball pitcher who is a free agent.
+He has previously played in the Chinese Professional Baseball League (CPBL) for the Uni-President 7-Eleven Lions and in the Mexican League.

 Career

 Chicago White Sox

 On July 29, 2010, Marin signed with the Chicago White Sox as an undrafted free agent.
 He split his first professional season between the rookie-level Bristol White Sox and Single-A Kannapolis Intimidators, posting a combined 3.21 ERA with 14 strikeouts in nine games.
 Marin returned to Kannapolis for the 2011 season, making 26 appearances out of the bullpen, in which he logged a 3-1 record and 1.99 ERA with 38 strikeouts over 49 2/3 innings.

 Marin split the 2012 campaign between Kannapolis and the High-A Winston-Salem Dash.
 In 42 relief appearances for the two affiliates, he compiled an aggregate 7-7 record and 2.12 ERA with 91 strikeouts and 10 saves across 89 1/3 innings pitched.

 Marin made 33 appearances (7 starts) for High-A Winston-Salem in 2013, posting a 5-5 record and 4.76 ERA with 70 strikeouts across 92 2/3 innings pitched.
 On April 11, 2014, Marin was released by the White Sox organization.